 Atomic coordinates for molecular structures should be supplied as connected sets.
 Whenever structure geometry permits, it is normally expected that the set of connected coordinates which specify the asymmetric unit will lie within the basic unit cell.
-Values of \atom\site\occupancy should be 1.0 except for disordered or non-stoichiometric atom sites.
+Values of \atom\site\occupancy should be 1.0 except for disordered or nonstoichiometric atom sites.
 Atom sites constrained to model disorder must be indicated by \atom\site\disorder\group.
 The overall packing in the structure will be checked for significant vacant regions (i.e. voids) indicating omitted solvent molecules.
 Note that s.u. values should not be appended to parameters which are fixed by symmetry, geometry or other constraints.
+In systems with hydrogen-bonded networks, it is expected that the asymmetric unit will be chosen so that the minimum number of symmetry operators is required to specify the hydrogen-bond network.